Bruno Glenmark

-Alf Göran Bruno Glenmark (born 17 March 1938 in Tomelilla, Sweden) is a Swedish musician, songwriter, band leader and singer.
+Alf Göran Bruno Glenmark (born 17 March 1938) is a Swedish musician, songwriter, band leader, and singer.
+He was born in Tomelilla.

 Music career

 During the 1960s, Glenmark toured Sweden with his own band and soloist Eleanor Bodel.
-With his wife Ann-Louise Hanson, niece Karin Glenmark and nephew Anders Glenmark, in the 1970s he formed the family group Glenmarks.
+With his wife Ann-Louise Hanson, niece Karin Glenmark and nephew Anders Glenmark, in the 1970s, he formed the family group Glenmarks.
 Their first big success was Gammaldags musik, for which Bruno Glenmark also wrote the lyrics.
 With Hanson, Glenmark had his own record label, GlenDisc, from 1972 to 1990.

 Melodifestivalen

 Bruno Glenmark has taken part in the Swedish Eurovision Song Contest selection competition Melodifestivalen on several occasions, as a songwriter, conductor and singer.